REGISTRATION

 Is fundraising mandatory?

-With over 43 million people being blind but 9 out of 10 people don't need to be we hope you are encourage enough to help us.
+With over 43 million people being blind but 9 out of 10 people don't need to be, we hope you are encourage enough to help us.

+We will give you all the tips and tricks to make fundraising easy and fun.
 As little as $25 can help restore sight to a needlessly blind person.
-We will give you all the tips and tricks to make fundraising easy and fun.

-Our goal is for each participants to embraces this challenge and commits to help raise $500, which goes towards restoring sight to up to 20 blind people.
+Our goal is for each participants to embraces this challenge and commits to help raise $250, which goes towards restoring sight to up to 10 blind people.

 How much of the money raised will go to help restore sight?